-It is a training facility safety policy to have all visitors check-in at the front office before proceeding.
-In an effort to maintain continuity of classroom instruction, all visitors will be directed by staff to a waiting area, and staff or trainees will be contacted as needed.
+It is a training facility safety policy to have all visitor's check-in at the front office before proceeding.
+To maintain continuity of classroom instruction, all visitors will be directed by staff to a waiting area, and staff or trainees will be contacted as needed.
 Visitors are limited to the time that staff and trainees are available, except for an emergency.
 Trainees are not allowed to have visitors in the classroom/shops at any time.
-The training facilities follow strict guidelines during pandemic times as prescribed by local public health departments and the CDC.